-2.4.3 Calculation of Critical Success Index (CSI)
+405 2.4.3 Calculation of Critical Success Index (CSI)Front to object conversion

-We evaluate the detection quality of our network and the baseline method by calculating the CSI similar to Lagerquist et al. (2019).
+We evaluate the detection quality of our network and the baseline method by calculating the CSI similar to Lagerquist et al. (2019) .
 As ground truth the provided weather service label of the surface fronts is used.